Soonad/docs.formality-lang.org/docs/source/language/Hello,-world!.md

   "Hello, world!"
 ```

 By default, `fm` runs on the debug mode, using an interpreter.
 One of the most interesting aspects of Formality is that its programs can be evaluated optimally, as explained on [this](https://medium.com/@maiavictor/solving-the-mystery-behind-abstract-algorithms-magical-optimizations-144225164b07) post, using an efficent graph-reduction system based on [interaction combinators](https://arxiv.org/abs/0906.0380).
 To run your program using the optimal reduction algorithm, use the `-o` flag.
+To check other flags, just type `fm` on the terminal.

 ## Type-checking